 Spring Language: English.
 Prereqs: 2.75 GPA.
 Housing: Dormitory, stipend for meals on campus.
 Description: Courses in European Union politics, peace & development studies, and political science.

 Spring, Academic year Language: English.
 Prereqs: Previous coursework relative to the understanding of Turkey.
 Housing: Shared rooms with bath, mini refrigerator and phone in University residence halls; linens are provided; students provide own meals at university cafeterias, snack bars and restaurants.
 Details: Study in English with local and international students; courses from wide range of university offerings including the faculties of arts and sciences, education, fine arts including theatre, and economics and political science; university located on the European side of Istanbul in the heart of the city; easy access to public transportation.

 Fall, Spring Language: English.
 Prereqs: n/a Housing: University provided accommodation close by to campus.

 Recent education majors have studied through Beloit College in Ecuador and Germany, and at the Field School in Chile (summer); programs through other providers in India, Ireland and Poland.
 Students are also encouraged to work with a Beloit faculty advisor on a special project tailored to their interest in any study abroad location.

+Fall, Spring Prereqs: Junior or senior standing preferred, approval through campus selection process, previous coursework relating to social change.
+Housing: Program students housed in double rooms in apartments with cooking facilities located in Chicago neighborhoods.
 Details: Study with ACM program students; 4 units of credit: a city-centered Core Course, a choice of Seminar course topics; an internship connecting academics to the world of work; an independent study project related to the student’s academic goals, often linked to the internship.

 Last Updated: 9/2011